 A Lighthouse is Built

 Lt.
-George G. Meade, the same U.S. Army officer who would later become prominent in the U.S. Civil War and lead the Second Brigade of Pennsylvania troops to victory in the Battle of Gettysburg, was commissioned to design the new lighthouse.
+George G. Meade, the same U.S. Army officer who would later become prominent in the U.S. Civil War and lead the Second Brigade of Pennsylvania troops to victory in the Battle of Gettysburg, was commissioned by the government to design the new lighthouse.
 He submitted his construction plans in 1855, and the following year building began.
 The new and improved lighthouse was completed in 1857.
 The original structure fell into the sea this year.

 The new lighthouse stood 172-feet tall (four stories taller than the original and the 172 feet includes the light tower) and was first lit in 1859.
 It is one of the tallest lighthouses in the United States and cost $40,000 to build.